quadsurf/react-curriculum/02-react-jsx.md

 Let's practice by refactoring the **Hello world** example from the previous chapter into JSX.
 Start by loading Babel into the DOM using a CDN.
 Usually this is done immediately after `react` and `react-dom` are loaded.

 **NOTE:** Using Babel to transpile JSX in the browser is great for learning.
 However, the process is fairly slow and results in client-side computation that can be avoided.
-Typically, a real React application [precompiles its JSX](https://facebook.github.io/react/docs/tooling-integration.html#productionizing-precompiled-jsx) using a handful of Babel packages installed from npm.
+Typically, a real React application [pretranspiles its JSX](https://facebook.github.io/react/docs/tooling-integration.html#productionizing-precompiled-jsx) using a handful of Babel packages installed from npm.
 Since you're still learning, let's keep the toolchain simple for now.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/babel-core/5.8.34/browser.js"></script>